blue-triangle-tech/btt-swift-sdk/README.md

 ### Site ID

-Log onto your account on the [Blue Triangle Portal](https://portal.bluetriangle.com), head over to "Native App -> Perfomance overview" and see that you can observe some data.
+Log onto your account on the [Blue Triangle Portal](https://portal.bluetriangle.com), head over to "Native App -> Performance overview" and see that you can observe some data.

 ### Memory Warning